 With the recognition of the importance of aligning the basic components of tariffs for international accounting purposes based on costs and on common costing methodologies, Study Group 3 should continue to carry out studies on a regional basis for the development of cost models.

-In view of different environments in various regions, studies under Questions A/3, B/3 , C/3, F/3, G/3, H/3, I/3 and J/3 on a global basis should be supplemented by studies on the regional aspects of the issues concerned.
+In view of different environments in various regions, studies under Questions A/3, B/3 , D/3, E/3, F/3, I/3 and J/3 on a global basis should be supplemented by studies on the regional aspects of the issues concerned.

 The regional Tariff Groups can make input into Study Group 3 of their findings.

 2 Question